Demand Forecasting in Retail: Models & Why It Is Important

 When to use the Delphi Method: This method is great if you lack internal data and are looking for expert insights.
 It is also ideal if you are looking for insights from people of various backgrounds and locations, as there are no bounds as to whom you can send your questions.

 In action: When Bloom, a single-man flower shop, was set to open, the owner decided to use the Delphi Method to pull expert opinions from flower growers across the US.
-The owner needed to get a sense of when the stock was going to be available and also wanted to get insights into when these growers saw the greatest and lowest demand for flowers.
+The owner needed to get a sense of when the stock would be available and when these growers saw the greatest and lowest demand for flowers.

-After going through several rounds of questioning, he was able to determine the seasons, specific holidays, and growing schedule of his industry and make smart demand predictions.
+After going through several rounds of questioning, he was able to determine the seasons, specific holidays, and growing schedules of his industry and make smart demand predictions.

 A trend analysis, or the trend projection method, uses your store’s historical sales and inventory data to identify demand trends.
 Through trend analysis, you can see cycles in demand, as well as seasonal or time-based trends that increase or decrease demand.
 You can then apply these findings to the future by predicting demand based on historical trends and ebbs and flows.